aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-sdk/README.md

 SDK-based client provides only session present flag of CONNACK packet.
 The Connect Return code of CONNACK is missing.

-Raal SUBACK information is not available from that client.
+Real SUBACK information is not available from that client.
 Instead hard-coded Result Code 0 is used to create a response on gRPC request.

 Real PUBACK information is not available from that client.
 Instead hard-coded Result Code 0 is used to create a response on gRPC request.